 Members of the public can use toilet facilities during the premises opening hours and without the need to make a purchase.
 Businesses have the right to refuse entry in exceptional circumstances.

-Currently approximately one third of our scheme members offer wheelchair accessible facilities and approximately one quarter provide baby changing facilities.
+Currently approximately half of our scheme members offer wheelchair accessible facilities and approximately one quarter provide baby changing facilities.

 Stickers and street signage indicate which facilities are available at a particular business.
 Our interactive maps also indicate the types of facilities.